ethereumjs/ethereumjs-monorepo/README.md

 ### `new Transaction([data])`
 Creates a new transaction object
-- `data` - a transaction can be initiailized with either a `buffer` containing the RLP serialized transaction.
- Or an `array` of buffers relating to each of the tx Properties, listed in order below.
+- `data` - a transaction can be initiailized with either a `buffer` containing the RLP serialized transaction or an `array` of buffers relating to each of the tx Properties, listed in order below.
 For example.
 ```javascript
 var rawTx = {
   nonce: '00',